 Trekking 4-7 hours a day at high altitude for 11 days to reach the base camp of Mount Everest is not an easy feat for a regular individual.

 Although this 12 days Everest Base Camp trek is not a very technical climb and you don’t have to be a seasoned trekker to accomplish this goal, it is important that you are physically and mentally prepared for this epic adventure.

 It’s an advantage if you regularly work out and exercise as part of your daily life.

 If you’re already walking, biking or swimming the whole year round, your already one step ahead of your cardio training.

 Adding in certain routines like stair training, trail running and hiking and up and down the hills will bring your training to the next level.

-Consider performing cardio training at least 6 months before the trek for 30 minutes, four times a week.
+Consider performing cardiovascular fitness training at least 6 months before the trek for 30 minutes, four times a week.
 Each month, add 10-15 minutes to each routine and increase the frequency to six times a week.

 Geared at conditioning your leg muscles, shoulders, abdomen and back, strength training should be an integral part of your overall training in preparation for the Everest Base Camp Trek.

 Aside from your aerobic and cardiovascular training, incorporate key strength training routines like pull ups, sit ups, crunches and military presses.
 Do strength training at least six months prior to the trek, three times a week and 30 minutes per routine.